Performance Medicine & Sports Therapy Partners with DKSC Soccer Club to Offer Discounted Recovery Services to Over 2,000 Area Soccer Players

 PLANO, Texas, Jan.
-30, 2023 /PRNewswire/ -- Performance Medicine & Sports Therapy is excited to announce a new partnership with DKSC, one of DFW's fastest growing premier soccer clubs.
+30, 2023 /PRNewswire-HISPANIC PR WIRE/ -- Performance Medicine & Sports Therapy is excited to announce a new partnership with DKSC, one of DFW's fastest growing premier soccer clubs.
 As part of this partnership, all DKSC's soccer players will receive significant discounts that will cover most of their recovery expenses at the facility.

 "We are thrilled to partner with DKSC to offer their players discounted access to our cutting-edge recovery modalities," said Dr. Ismael Gonzalez, of Performance Medicine & Sports Therapy.
 "We believe it is our duty to make these recovery modalities as accessible to young athletes as possible.
 These services will help the players recover faster and reduce their risk of injury on the field."